kiwix/kiwix-js-pwa/README.md

 only remembers your browsing history for the duration of a session (for the purpose of returning to previously viewed pages).
 This history is lost on exiting the app with the optional exception of the last-visited page.

-If you access this app from a secure web server (e.g. the PWA server), it will only work offline if your browser is capable of installing a Service Worker.
-If you install or bookmark the PWA version, then it will work offline, but note that **by design** any PWA will periodically check the PWA server (in this case, https://pwa.kiwix.org/), if it is available, to check for an updated Service Worker.
+If you access this application from a secure web server (e.g. the PWA server), it will only work offline if your browser is capable of installing a Service Worker.
+If you install or bookmark the PWA version in Service Worker mode, then it will work offline, but note that **by design** any PWA will periodically check the PWA server (in this case, https://pwa.kiwix.org/), if it is available, to check for an updated Service Worker.

-Versions of the app that are not installed via a Store or that are not PWAs, will offer to check for updates on startup, but this functionality is optional and can be kept off.
-Some Electron apps will also optionally self-update, if you allow them to check for updates.
+Versions of the app that are not installed via a Store or that are not PWAs, will offer to check the GitHub Releases API for updates on startup, but this functionality is optional and can be kept off.
+Some Electron apps will also optionally self-update (via the same API), if you allow them to check for updates.
 This applies to the installer (setup) version for Windows, and to the AppImage version for Linux.
 The Store version and the PWA also self-update, but this is not controllable within the app.

 By default, this application will remember your last-visited page between sessions using local stoarage or a cookie that is accessible only on this device.
 If you are accessing sensitive information that you do not wish to be displayed